 VET stands for Vocational Education and Training.
-VET gives students skills for work, particularly in industry and trade professions.
+VET gives students skills for work, particularly in industry and trade professions and can lead to potential apprenticeships and traineeships.
 VET options are recognised towards the SACE so that students are encouraged to complete, or make significant progress towards completing, VET qualifications at the same time as completing the SACE.